makuto/galavant/Notes.md

 - Even if you `make` the project, you'll still need to hit the Compile button in the editor to get Unreal to compile and hotreload your code
 - I added a hack which makes the engine auto scale to my desired DPI settings.
 You'll probably want to change these to fit your preferences.
 Change the value of `FSlateApplication::Get().SetApplicationScale(1.53f)` in `AGalavantUnrealMain::AGalavantUnrealMain()` to your desired DPI (1.f is the engine default).

+### Useful Unreal Commands
+- `r.setRes 1920x1080f`: Set screen resolution (w = windowed, f = fullscreen, wf = windowed fullscreen)
+- `'`: (Hit apostrophe in gameplay): Debug gameplay interface.
+Use NumPad for various views
+- `stat fps`: Show FPS in corner

 ## Comment Tags

+Future tasks:
 - TODO: Something needs to get done.
 I use TodoReview for Sublime to find all of these easily.
 - @Performance: Not justifiable as a TODO, but could be looked at when thinking about performance
 - @Purity: Look into changing the code for code purity/cleanliness' sake
+- @Stability: Should be changed in order to make the code more stable (segfault protection etc.)

+Structure labels:
 - @Callback: The marked function is used as a callback.
 Preferably @Callback [Callback type name]
-- @Stability: Should be changed in order to make the code more stable (segfault protection etc.)
+- @Latelink: The marked thing is latelinked.
+Frontends must define them before linking can complete
+- @LatelinkDef: The marked thing is the frontend definition of a latelinked thing